Metal fatigue apparently played role in engine explosion on United flight over Denver, NTSB chief says

 Federal Aviation Administration records show the plane involved was nearly 26 years old, CBS Denver says, but FAA and NTSB officials said they couldn't clarify whether the engine that failed was an original part or was installed later on.

-New photos obtained by CBS Denver, taken Saturday after the plane returned to the Denver airport, show a gaping hole under the right wing, suggesting some of the engine debris struck the plane itself.
+Photos taken Saturday after the plane returned to the Denver airport show a gaping hole under the right wing, suggesting some of the engine debris struck the plane itself.

 Sumwalt acknowledged the aircraft's underbody was damaged but said the damage wasn't structural.
 The damaged part is a composite fairing that smooths out the plane to make it more aerodynamic.